Facial Plastic Surgery: Edward Szachowicz, MD

 Whenever possible, video-imaging gives children a visual and concrete way to understand the goal of having their ears tucked back.
 Adults also appreciate the ability to see how otoplasty can restore balance and harmony to their facial shape.
 Facelift is a convenient time to adjust the position of the ears, as an incision is already planned for behind the ear.

 Your face can reflect the way you feel inside through a facelift, rhinoplasty, or another surgical procedure by Dr. Szachowicz.Meet Dr. Szachowicz

 Dr. Szachowicz prefers general anesthesia for children, and adults may elect sedation.
 The procedure is as follows:

 - An incision is made behind the ear.
 If the “bowl” part of the ear is prominent, sutures are used to position the bowl of the ear to the back of the head.

 - Natural folding of the ear is then created using sutures placed on the back surface of the ear to restore the contour and bring the ear closer to the head.
 One ear is completed, and then the other ear is matched to the first ear.

 - Absorbable sutures are placed in the crease of the ear after any excess skin is removed.
 The new shape of the ear is maintained in a wrap-around head dressing for one week.
 Antibiotics are given to reduce the chance of infection, until the permanent sutures heal.

 The most common problem is some return of the protrusion.
 Any relapse is usually easily treated with an addition of another conforming suture.
 Infection and blood collecting near the wound are uncommon.

 Learn More about Otoplasty

-To learn more about otoplasty and to see video-imaging of possible results, contact Dr. Szachowicz’s Edina, Minnesota office today.
+To learn more about otoplasty and to see video-imaging of possible results, request a complimentary consultation at our Edina, Minnesota office online or call (952) 835-5665 today.
 Serving the Greater Minneapolis-St. Paul area, we can help you or a loved one feel more comfortable and confident.